MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## Create a service request for device replacement or repair

 1. Select **Create service request** and follow the instructions.
-Provide a detailed description of the problem or issue you're experiencing with the device or accessory.
+Provide a detailed description of the issue with your device or accessory.

     :::image type="content" source="images/service-request.png" alt-text="Screenshot of entering a service request for device replacement or repair.":::